Akatsuki667/holbertonschool-web_front_end/html_advanced/README.md

         - link to `#` with text `Terms of Use`
         - link to `#` with text `Privacy Policy`
         - link to `#` with text `Cookie Policy`

+# 26. Examples of lists for the styleguide
+- Copy the content of `13-styleguide.html` into `26-styleguide.html`
+- Example of unordered list
+- Example of ordered list:
+- Example of definition list: